 New Apple AirPods usually come fully charged out of the box, offering around five hours of listening time and two hours of talk time (or in the case of AirPods 2, up to three hours of talk time) before you have to charge them again.
 New AirPods Pro earbuds can get up to 4.5 hours of listening time or up to 3.5 hours of talk time on a single charge.

-There are several ways you can manually check AirPods battery level, but a general indicator is that you'll hear a tone when your AirPods' batteries are low, and another tone just before they run out.
+There are several ways you can manually check the battery level of AirPods and AirPods Pro, but a general indicator is that you'll hear a tone when your AirPods' batteries are low, and another tone just before they run out.

-If your AirPods are in their case, the light inside the case shows the charge status of your AirPods.
+If your AirPods are in their case, the light inside the case (or on the front of the case if you have a Wireless Charging Case or AirPods Pro) shows the charge status of your AirPods.
 When AirPods are removed from their case, the light shows the charge status of the case.
 Green means charged, and amber indicates less than one full charge remains.

 Although AirPods have great battery life for their size, their charge capacity will naturally degrade over time.
 If your AirPods are still under warranty and have reduced battery life due to normal wear, Apple offers a $49 per AirPod (or charging case) battery replacement service, while its out-of-warranty battery replacement service costs $69 per earbud or charging case.

 If your battery has a manufacturing defect and it's covered by Apple's warranty or consumer law, Apple will service it at no additional cost.